RayHightower/RayHightower.com/_posts/2022-04-28-balloons-and-business-leadership.markdown

 <img src="/images/skyline_hot_air_balloons.jpg" align="center" width="600" padding="10" alt="Phoenix skyline with hot air balloons." title="Phoenix skyline with hot air balloons." />

 Take a look at the northern Phoenix sky on an early morning.
 You might see hot air balloons taking off.
-Clusters of balloons with baskets suspended underneath.
-Baskets full of smiling people.
+Clusters of balloons with baskets full of eager people suspended underneath.

 I recently took a ride in one of those balloons.
 Kudos to [Hot Air Expeditions](https://hotairexpeditions.com) for offering an exciting early-morning experience.